5 Unique Aspects of the Avocado Supply Chain

 4. Avocados Require a Cold Chain

-Keeping avocados fresh until they reach your grocery store introduces more challenges into the avocado supply chain.
+Keeping avocados fresh until they reach your grocery store introduces more challenges into avocado supply chain planning.
 Avocados require a cold chain to deliver optimal ripeness at the grocery stores.
 That means once they’re picked, they need to be kept refrigerated until they arrive at the grocery store.

 Although the avocado is rarely sold in the refrigerated section, they typically prefer a container of 1-degree Celsius while en route (by either land, air, or sea).